Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Results

 \subsection{Velocity of the filament}

-We determine the spectral properties of the filament, including its line of sight velocity and FWHM, using molecular line emission from the ACES data (Longmore et al in prep, Ginsburg et al in prep, Walker et al in prep, Lu et al in prep, Hsieh et al in prep).
-At velocities centered at \SI{-55}{\kms}, we find several molecular lines showing evidence of bipolar molecular outflows as well as molecular lines faintly tracing the morphology of the filament's extinction itself.
-In this part of the CMZ, clouds associated with the Galactic Center have positive velocities, while the only spiral arm feature in position-velocity space with a velocity of \SI{-55}{\kms} toward the Galactic Center is the \SI{3}{kpc} arm \citep{dame2008}.
-The distance to the filament is further discussed in Section \ref{sec:distance}, but for these results we assume a distance of \SI{5}{kpc}.
+We determine the spectral properties of the filament, including its line of sight velocity and FWHM, using molecular line emission from the ACES data \citep{Longmore2026, Ginsburg2026, Walker2026, Lu2026, Hsieh2026}.
+At velocities centered at $-55~\kms$, we find several molecular lines showing evidence of bipolar molecular outflows as well as molecular lines faintly tracing the morphology of the filament's extinction itself.
+In this part of the CMZ, clouds associated with the Galactic Center have positive velocities, while the only spiral arm feature in position-velocity space with a velocity of $-55~\kms$ toward the Galactic Center is the $\mathrm{3~kpc}$ arm \citep{dame2008}.
+The distance to the filament is further discussed in Section \ref{sec:distance}, but for these results we assume a distance of $\mathrm{5~kpc}$.

 Velocity integrated intensity maps of the lines in Table \ref{tbl:lines} are shown in Appendix Figure \ref{fig:app-mom0}.
-The cloud is also detected in \ce{CO} line emission in the \citet{Tokuyama2019} survey, as shown in Figure \ref{fig:filament-spectrum} where the velocity feature at the same line of sight velocity as the line emission detected in ACES is highlighted in the spectrum.
+The cloud is also detected in CO line emission in the \citet{Tokuyama2019} survey, as shown in Figure \ref{fig:filament-spectrum} where the velocity feature at the same line of sight velocity as the line emission detected in ACES is highlighted in the spectrum.

-We measure the velocity FWHM of the filament cloud by extracting an average spectrum from a \SI{1.5}{\arcmin} radius circular aperture centered on the filament, then fitting a gaussian to the velocity component centered at \SI{-55}{\kms}.
-We measure a FWHM of \SI{1.8}{\kms} in \ce{HNCO} $J=4\shortrightarrow3$, and using \ce{CO} $J=1\shortrightarrow0$ we measure a FWHM of \SI{4.7}{\kms}.
+We measure the velocity FWHM of the filament cloud by extracting an average spectrum from a $1.5~\arcmin$ radius circular aperture centered on the filament, then fitting a gaussian to the velocity component centered at $-55~\kms$.
+We measure a FWHM of $1.8~\kms$ in HNCO $J=4-3$, and using CO $J=1-0$ we measure a FWHM of $4.7~\kms$.
 Referencing the spectral feature in Figure \ref{fig:filament-spectrum}, we see that the highlighted feature associated with the filament has a smaller linewidth than any of the velocity features at positive velocities.
 These large linewidth features are associated with the CMZ, which has a positive velocity at the position of the filament.

-This implies that the filament is associated with a cloud in the disk of the Galaxy, most likely in the \SI{3}{kpc} arm, and is not in the CMZ.
+This implies that the filament is associated with a cloud in the disk of the Galaxy, most likely in the $\mathrm{3~kpc}$ arm, and not part of the CMZ.